phantasma-io-archive/TOMB/README.md

 }
 ```

-Simple contract that implements a global counter (that can be incremented by anyone who calls the contract)
+Simple contract that implements a global counter (that can be incremented by anyone who calls the contract).

 ```c#
 contract test {